saron03/credit-risk-model/README.md

 └── README.md
 ```

-## Task 2 — Exploratory Data Analysis (EDA)
+## Task 5 — Model Training and Tracking

-The goal of this task is to understand the dataset, find patterns, check data quality, and develop early ideas that will guide feature engineering for the credit risk model.

-### Steps Completed
+This task builds a structured training workflow for the credit risk model.

+### What Was Done

+- Added `mlflow` for experiment tracking and `pytest` for unit testing.
-- Loaded the dataset with 95,662 rows and 16 columns.
+- Split the data into training and testing sets.

-- Checked data types: Most columns are categorical (object), and a few are numeric (Amount, Value, CountryCode, PricingStrategy, FraudResult).

-- Used describe() to check min, max, mean, and standard deviation for numeric features.

-- Found Amount and Value have wide ranges, from large negatives to large positives — indicating refunds/credits and possible outliers.

-- Checked for missing values — none found.
-The dataset is complete.

-- Noted extreme values in Amount and Value from the summary stats.
-Will confirm these using box plots in the next EDA step.

-### Key Insights So Far

-- Complete Data: No missing values.

-- Single Country: All transactions use CountryCode = 256.

-- Large Value Spread: Transaction amounts show a big range with possible outliers.

-- Fraud Data: FraudResult is very rare (only ~0.2%) but might help define risky users.

-- Well-Structured Data: All columns are clearly named and understandable.
+- Trained two models: Logistic Regression and Random Forest.
+- Tuned hyperparameters using Grid Search.
+- Evaluated models using Accuracy, Precision, Recall, F1 Score, and ROC-AUC.
+- Tracked experiments and registered the best model in the MLflow Model Registry.
+- Saved the best model as `best_model.joblib`.
+- Wrote unit tests for helper functions in `tests/test_data_processing.py`.

+**Result:**
+A versioned, tested model pipeline with experiments logged for easy reproducibility.